thetestspecimen/linux-notes/git.md

 	git push -u origin main

 >Flag notes:
 >'commit -m' allows a commit message to be supplies.
-In this case "Add a-new-file"
+In this case "Add a-new-file".
->'branch -M' renames the current branch (which is typically 'master') to main
+>'branch -M' renames the current branch (which is typically 'master') to main.
->'push -u' adds an upstream tracking reference.
-Allows use of git pull without arguments
+>'push -u' adds an upstream tracking reference, and allows use of git pull without arguments.

 ## Add git to an existing project and commit to remote (Github)